-For the past seven years, I have been an independent consultant – and I really do love it.
+For the past nine years, I have been an independent consultant – and I really do love it.
 My work with my clients is unfailingly varied, plentiful and stimulating, and I am able to choose the projects that most excite and challenge me, for which I feel hugely grateful.

 As well as my own clients, I work as an Associate.
-I regularly return to Roffey Park to run two of their flagship programmes, and teach on their Faculty for the MSc in People and Organisational Development.
+I regularly return to Roffey Park as part of their Faculty for the MSc in People and Organisational Development.
 I also work with London Business School as a Programme Director and with Mayvin Consulting.
 For my own development, I meet with my Coaching and Practice Supervisor every month, as well as regularly attending personal development workshops.

 I have an MSc in Leadership and Learning, an ICF accredited coaching qualification, and am qualified to use tools such as MBTI and FIRO-B. I also trained as a teacher of the Hoffman Process.